mediachain/mediachain-indexer/README.md

 ### Achieving high-aesthetics image search

 Mediachain Indexer Core uses state of the art ML to provide high-quality image search on the world's 400 million+ Creative Commons licensed images.
-This engine unites image datasets from over 30 of the most important CC sources, and ranks results both aesthetically and in terms of query relevance.
+The search unites image datasets from over 30 of the most important CC sources, and ranks the results both aesthetically and in terms of query relevance.

 ### Aesthetics quality

-Mediachain neural aesthetics model predictions for high (top) and low (bottom) image aesthetics:
+*Mediachain neural aesthetics model predictions for high (top) and low (bottom) image aesthetics:*
 ![](https://github.com/mediachain/mediachain-indexer/raw/master/images_gh/160819-0007.png)
 ![](https://github.com/mediachain/mediachain-indexer/raw/master/images_gh/160819-0008.png)

 Achieving a human-like sense of aesthetics in a computer model is a major challenge.
 The Mediachain Search API achieves this using the latest end-to-end supervised trained deep neural networks.
 These aesthetics models are key to maintaining high search results quality while taking advantage of the huge un-curated Creative Commons resources, which have a lower typical image quality than much smaller curated collections.

+*Examples of a few notions of aesthetics calculated by the model.*:
 ![](https://github.com/mediachain/mediachain-indexer/raw/master/images_gh/160819-0002.png)
 ![](https://github.com/mediachain/mediachain-indexer/raw/master/images_gh/160819-0001.png)
 ![](https://github.com/mediachain/mediachain-indexer/raw/master/images_gh/160819-0003.png)